crispino480/CS50/README.md

 ## purpose
 <p>
-- The webpage in this project is designed to gather and store comments or feedbacks; it can be shared with clients to gather input from them
+ -The webpage in this project is designed to gather and store comments or feedbacks; it can be shared with clients to gather input from them
  </p>

  ## Tools used:
 <p>
-- This project is developed in ****CS50 IDE**** An integrated development environment, as a software application that provides comprehensive facilities to computer programmers for software development.
+ -This project is developed in ****CS50 IDE**** An integrated development environment, as a software application that provides comprehensive facilities to computer programmers for software development.

 **![Image of wepage](https://github.com/crispino480/forimages/blob/main/mywebpage.png)**